 *** Rates and fees subject to change ***

 OCC = Old Corrugated Cardboard

 What Recyclable Materials Do We Accept?

-Fluorescent Light Bulbs – $0.25 cents a foot
+Fluorescent Light Bulbs – Free for residents / $0.25 cents per foot for commerical/businesses

 TVs (all types and sizes)